 - Biology

 - Business

-- Elementary Education

 - Math Education

 - Pre-Nursing

 The MRP degrees listed above have slightly different graduation requirements than other Clark transfer degrees because the curriculum was created via an articulation agreement between Washington two-year and four-year schools.
 Most notably, AA - MRP degrees do not share Clark's requirement for HPE or Oral Communication (though some of these degrees do require a CMST class).
 Clark students are encouraged to take HPE or oral communication courses, where appropriate, in case their degree choice changes.
 General Education requirements and general credit restrictions are identical.
-Please see Section G: Major Related Programs (MRPs) for curriculum.